awesto/django-shop/docs/customer-model.rst

 	    self.related.get_accessor_name()))
 	DoesNotExist: User has no customer.

-This can happen for Users objects added by other applications than **djangoSHOP**.
+This can happen for User objects added manually or by other applications.

 Anonymous Users and Visiting Customers